jube-home/jube/docs/index.md

 A more comprehensive installation guide is available in the [Getting Started](https://jube-home.github.io/jube/GettingStarted/) of the [documentation](https://jube-home.github.io/jube).

 # Documentation
 The [documentation](https://jube-home.github.io/jube) has been drafted to include all features, and there should not be any undocumented know-how.
 The documentation adopts an instructional style that will explain most features step-by-step with extensive use of screenshots.
-The documentation, where possible, has been written to support an Educate, Demonstrate, Imitate and Practice (EDIP) style.
-Given the EDIP style, an excellent approach to using the documentation is:

-* Educate: Read the topic from start to finish.
-* Demonstrate: Read the topic and pause on each instruction and;
-* Imitate: A read of the topic following the instructions step by step.
-* Practice: Without referring to the documentation, practice using the topic,  varying parameters as appropriate.

 Jube is committed to high-quality instructional documentation and maintains it as part of the overall release methodology.
-If documentation is inadequate,  unclear or missing, raise a GitHub Bug.
-More generally,  if the software does not perform as per documentation, raise a GitHub Bug.
+If documentation is inadequate,  unclear or missing, raise a [Github Issue](https://github.com/jube-home/jube/issues).

-# Commercial Support
+# Support
-There are several commercial support options available:

-* Access to helpdesk is $990 per month.
-Helpdesk includes online chat and email, with direct access to the developer,for the support of documented features.
-Helpdesk tickets enjoy response times between 4 and 12 hours.
-Priority GitHub Bug reporting and resolution.
-* Consulting is $187 per hour, commonly allocated for training, integration and customisation.
-Usually delivered remotely,  although where onsite,  excludes travel and expenses.
-* Platform as a Service (PaaS), which is billed upon the DigitalOcean services utlised in the billing period, plus a fee \ margin of 65% for ongoing monitoring, but excluding support as set out above.

-For more information, email [support@jube.io](mailto:support@jube.io).
+Free Support is available via [Github Issues](https://github.com/jube-home/jube/issues).
+Paid Support is private and direct access to the developer on a time and material basis.
+For more information email support@jube.io.

 # Reporting Vulnerabilities